 Currently at level 1, business is as usual, except for patients with cold/flu symptoms are asked to wait in the car instead of the waiting room.
 Phone/video consultations will remain an option for our patients.

-As of 3rd April 2020, there has been 868 confirmed cases of COVID-19 in New Zealand.
+As of 7 July 2020, there is no evidence of community transmission of COVID-19 in New Zealand.
 For more details of the recent cases, please see Ministry of Health.

 Frequently Asked Questions: